uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

             <li>Do be transparent about what you are asking for (for example, gender identity or sex).</li>
             <li>Do use inclusive language.
 Consider using “they” or “you” instead of “he” or “she.”</li>
             <li>Do use clear hint text to help users understand what type of information should be provided.</li>
+            <li>When collecting both gender identity and sex, gender identity should precede sex.</li>
           </ul>
         </div>
       </div>